-Donald Trump Twitter: Warned To Stop Deleting Tweets, ‘Could Pose A Violation’
+Donald Trump Twitter: Warned To Stop Deleting Tweets — ‘Could Pose A Violation’

 — Cindy (@Cindy63306167) March 10, 2017

-President Trump has complete control over his Twitter.
-However, he claims he doesn’t “love it,” but “it gets the word out.”
+President Trump has complete control over his Twitter, although, he claims he doesn’t “love it,” but “it gets the word out.”
 Unfortunately, having complete control also means that he can edit and even delete any tweet for any reason.
 The New York Daily News shared back in January that Donald Trump is known for deleting his tweets, mainly due to typos.
 In fact, President Trump actually deleted a tweet on the first official day of his presidency.
 After misspelling the word “honored” on his personal Twitter account, Donald Trump swiftly deleted that tweet and replaced it with a nearly identical message — minus the typo.

 “I am honered to serve you, the great American People, as your 45th President of the United States!”

-But President Trump doesn’t always get it correct the first time around, according to the Huffington Post report, which states that Trump actually deleted two tweets over the past weekend due to spelling errors in both the original, as well as the edited version.
+But, President Trump doesn’t always get it correct the first time around, according to the Huffington Post report, which states that Trump actually deleted two tweets over the past weekend due to spelling errors in both the original, as well as the edited version.
 Having misspelled the word “hereby,” Donald Trump deleted that tweet, but only after a few of his Twitter followers pointed out the spelling error.
 The deleted tweet was replaced with another tweet that also misspelled the word “hereby,” which was again deleted and replaced with a final typo-free tweet, leading Trump’s Twitter followers to question if it was even legal for him to be deleting tweets as president.

 Donald Trump misspells 'hereby' in multiple tweets https://t.co/LwAaZjhuGA pic.twitter.com/O8FMBTQxuy